top of page

 meg@meg-white.com

-Meg has also worked extensively in documentary, including director Rachel Perkins' ARRERNTE WOMEN'S PROJECT and
+Meg has also worked extensively in documentary, including director Rachel Perkins' ARRERNTE WOMEN'S PROJECT and I AM BLACK AND BEAUTIFUL, for director Hawanatu Bangura.

 In addition to her cinematography work, Meg has exhibited three solo photography exhibitions, AND I THOUGHT I WAS DREAMING, FRACTURES and LOVESICK.
 Her photo ANDREW MASON from AND I THOUGHT I WAS DREAMING was a finalist in the 2018 Head On Photo Festival portrait category.